FarhanKhalid/simpleloader/README.md

+## General notes

+Dont forget to change the URL of the server in the HTTP load requests with your own!
+Everything else is good to go.
+The following are general RN notes for setting up this project:

+## The general notes

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).